-This post has been sponsored by WalMart & Parent’s Choice though all opinions are my own.
+This post has been sponsored by Dr. Brown’s though all opinions are my own.

 I’m a mom on-the-go, and aren’t we all?
 If it wasn’t for my bag, I would probably lose my mind.
-I work out of the home part-time, so between leaving my house, going to my mom’s, going to work, frequent trips to my gram’s, running errands on my way home from work, trips to the park and everywhere we go in between, I like to be prepared.
+I work out of the home part-time, so between leaving my house, going to my mom’s, going to work, running errands on my way home from work, trips to the park, and everywhere we go in between, I like to be prepared.

 And by ‘like,’ I mean ‘need,’ because when you have kiddos, their needs are priority, often urgent, and can make the difference between a total melt down and a successful day out.